 Even now, just a few months after the pandemic began, physio-robots are being used in Singapore to perform TCM back and knee massages to patients.
 A physician calibrates the robot’s cameras to accurately target the patient’s pressure points, and the soft silicon ‘fingertips’ (heated to 38oC) execute the massage with a “human-like” touch.

 Heat & Water Bubbling Back

 Understandably, the kneejerk reaction to the COVID-19 pandemic was to close spas and enforce social distancing.
 As a result of spa closures, swimming pools, saunas and most heat & water facilities were also closed.
 However, new research now suggests that in contrast to these initial rules, saunas, and to a lesser extent swimming pools and mineral pools, actually do more to prevent and treat respiratory infections and enhance health and wellbeing than they pose a risk.

 Dr Marc Cohen’s Turning Up The Heat, published 20 July 2020, suggests that saunas and mineral pools use heat to treat and prevent viral infections.
-His research supports the long-standing ideas that “heat applied to the whole body can further support the immune system’s second line of defence by mimicking fever and activating innate and acquired immune defences and building physiological resilience”.
+His research supports the long-standing idea that “heat applied to the whole body can further support the immune system’s second line of defence by mimicking fever and activating innate and acquired immune defences and building physiological resilience”.